0xtejas/Python-Numerical-Integration-Definite/README.md

-# Python_Numerical-Integration_Definite
+# Numerical Integration (Definite Integration)

-Numerical Integration - Definite Integration
+Using Simpson's Rule and Trapezoidal Rule